MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ml-forecasting-api-overview.md

 What about always using ALL?
 That’s a good option, however with its own drawbacks:

 - We've seen issues (timeouts) for the ARIMA model with larger datasets that contained more than 200 data points.
 As ALL will try to perform a calculation for all models including ARIMA, it encounters similar issues.
-The solution is to reduce the dataset, use specific models, and adjust the R script if you're using your own deployment of the Azure Machine Learning experiment.
+The solution is to reduce the dataset, use specific models, and adjust the R script if you're using your own deployment of the machine learning R code.
 - There are also some cost considerations to make.
 Running all models is often more expensive than running a specific one, as it requires more compute power.

 For more information, see the source code of the [Sales and Inventory Forecast extension](https://github.com/microsoft/ALAppExtensions/tree/master/AddOns/SalesAndInventoryForecast).
 Alternatively, you can also take a closer look at the Cash Flow Forecast feature, which is part of the Base Application extension.